Neighboring Faith Communities Resources

 Back to the Table of Contents

-This chapter is designed to help you locate a diversity of faith communities to visit in your area.
+This section is designed to help you locate a diversity of faith communities to visit in your area.

 A. List of faith communities

 The main purpose of this list is to encourage you to go beyond the usual visits that Unitarian Universalists always seem to make to the same old faith communities, year after year (Quakers, Roman Catholics, a mainline Protestant group, Zen Buddhists) — and to also explore some of the vast diversity of religious groups that may now be found in every major metropolitan area, and increasingly in all parts of the United States.